 Each drew new meaning from the waves’ collision.

 –Seamus Heaney (1939-2013)

-For more on our trip, catch our goofy side here.
+For more on our trip, check out our goofy side here.

 * Irish fiction is flourishing.
 Read more on the writers of the new wave.